JordanDanielWest/Investigate-Devices-Accidentally-Exposed-to-the-Internet/README.md

 ## Conclusion
 In this lab, we observed and mitigated brute-force login attempts targeting an exposed VM.
 The primary steps taken to reduce the risk of future attacks included isolating the machine using a custom NSG, implementing an account lockout policy, and used Defender for Endpoint to detect suspicious activities.
 These actions were aligned with best practices for securing exposed devices and preventing credential-based attacks.

 ---
+### Lab Summary — Mapped to NIST 800-61 Incident Response Lifecycle
+## 1. Preparation

+    Reviewed the environment and identified that the target machine (windows-target-1) was potentially exposed to the public internet.

+    Familiarized with NSG management in Azure, Defender for Endpoint, and safe remote access practices.

+    Used VPN for secure admin connectivity and pre-configured Azure access to limit risk during changes.

+## 2. Detection & Analysis

+    Conducted threat hunting with KQL queries:

+        Checked for brute-force attempts and verified no successful logins from suspicious external IPs.

+        Investigated internal logon events and account usage patterns.

+    Confirmed the device was publicly accessible when it should have been private-facing.

+    Determined risk due to potential exposure even in absence of successful exploitation.

+## 3. Containment, Eradication, & Recovery

+    Created a custom NSG (EDR-Machine Isolation) with:

+        Deny all inbound except RDP from trusted IP (admin device).

+        Deny all outbound to prevent external C2 communication while preserving internal traffic if necessary (e.g., DNS/DHCP functionality).

+    Applied NSG directly to the VM's NIC, not the subnet, to isolate just the affected machine.

+ Eradication

+    Implemented an account lockout policy to defend against brute-force attempts:

+        Lockout after 5 failed login attempts.

+        15-minute lockout duration.

+        Manual unlock for privileged accounts if needed.

+ Recovery

+    Verified safe, controlled RDP access for future administrative work.

+    Left internal communication intact for shared services if applicable.

+    Documented configuration changes and rule names professionally (e.g., Allow-RDP-From-Admin-Workstation).

+## 4. Post-Incident Activity

+    Reviewed and confirmed:

+        NSG rule effectiveness.

+        Account lockout policy enforcement.

+        Continued service availability (if part of shared infrastructure).

+    Lab considered complete and stable.

+    Lessons learned:

+        Importance of exposure audits.

+        Need for segmentation and default-deny configurations.

+        Value of fast isolation methods (e.g., NIC-level NSGs).

+    Prepared lab for public or academic presentation while using a VPN to shield personal IP.
+---